Payload Plugins

 What's included

 • The /dev pages.
-Real routes inside your app from one catch-all file: /dev (overview, seed controls, collection counts), /dev/icons (glyph grid, switch the active set in one click), /dev/fonts (specimens in your actual served fonts), /dev/images, /dev/mux, and /dev/tests/<test> (one page per test, toolbar toggles the version).
+Real routes inside your app from one catch-all file: /dev (overview, seed controls, collection counts), /dev/icons (glyph grid, switch the active set in one click), /dev/fonts (specimens in your actual served fonts), /dev/images, /dev/mux, /dev/revalidate, and /dev/tests/<test> (one page per test, toolbar toggles the version).

 • GET /api/dev.
 A machine-readable snapshot: environment, installed plugins, seed status and counts, icon misses, font slots, mux readiness, per-collection doc counts.
 Point an AI agent here first.
 Browsers get redirected to /dev.